wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/repl.md

 # Ride REPL: Interactive Ride Console

-Ride [REPL (read-eval-print loop)](https://en.wikipedia.org/wiki/REPL) is the easiest way to try out Ride language and its execution semantic.
+Ride [REPL (read-eval-print loop)](https://en.wikipedia.org/wiki/REPL) is the easiest way to try out the Ride language and its execution semantic.

 Ride REPL is built into the following developer tools: